-Getting a flu shot often protects you from coming down with the flu.
+Getting a flu shot will often protect you from a serious case of the flu.
 And although the flu shot doesn't always provide total protection, it's worth getting.By Mayo Clinic Staff

-This year's annual flu shot will offer protection against the H1N1 flu virus, in addition to two other influenza viruses that are expected to be in circulation this flu season.
-A vaccine that protects against four strains of the virus will also be available, as will a high-dose flu vaccine for adults age 65 and older.
+This year's annual flu shot will provide protection against four of the influenza viruses expected to be most common during this flu season.
+High-dose flu vaccines will be available for adults age 65 and older.

 Here are the answers to common questions about flu shots:

-It takes up to two weeks to build immunity after a flu shot, but you can benefit from the vaccine even if you don't get it until after flu season starts.
+It takes up to two weeks to build immunity after a flu shot.
+But you can benefit from the vaccine even if you don't get it until after the flu season starts.
 It's usually best for people in the United States to get the flu vaccine in September and October.
 Aim to get it by the end of October.
 But you can still protect yourself against late flu outbreaks if you get the vaccine in February or later.

 The CDC recommends annual influenza vaccinations for everyone age 6 months or older.
 Vaccination is especially important for people at high risk of influenza complications, including:

 Children between 6 months and 8 years may need two doses of the flu vaccine, given at least four weeks apart, the first time they are given a flu vaccine.
 After that, they can receive single annual doses of the flu vaccine.
 Check with your child's health care provider.

 Chronic medical conditions also can increase your risk of influenza complications.
 Examples include: